nikhil-dev-395/media91/readme.md

 ## Overview

-Media91 is a web application built using the MERN (MongoDB, Express.js, React, Node.js) stack, designed to provide users with a platform for sharing and viewing multimedia content, similar to YouTube.
+Media91 is a web application built using the (MongoDB, Express.js, html css js , Node.js) stack, designed to provide users with a platform for sharing and viewing multimedia content, similar to YouTube.
 This README serves as a comprehensive guide to understanding, deploying, and contributing to the Media91 web app.

 ## Features